-Student submits proposal to committee for review & approval, then submits ethics application to chair for review, who also (as needed) seeks approval from RC and IRB.
+Student submits proposal to committee for review & approval, then submits ethics application to chair for review, who also (as needed) seeks approval from RC.
 After both proposal and ethics application are approved, chair submits forms to the Dissertation Office.

-Student submits Intellectual Property Form directly to the Dissertation Office.
+STEP 2: REGISTRATION Student reviews eligibility requirements for registration, then submits 2-year dissertation registration form to Dissertation Office.

-STEP 2: REGISTRATION

-Student reviews

-eligibility requirements

-for registration, then

-submits 2-year

-dissertation registration

-form to Dissertation

-Office.